 It takes time for your credit to recover after a short sale.
-Credit scores place the most emphasis on the most recent 24 months.
-So you can expect your credit score to slowly begin to recover in a couple of years or so.
+Credit scores place the most emphasis on the most recent 24 months, so you can expect your credit score to slowly begin to recover in a couple of years or so.

 To rebuild credit after a short sale, do everything you can to stick to credit-positive behavior: Pay bills on time, keep credit card balances low and only take on new credit as needed.

 If you have credit card debt, getting a plan to pay down those balances will help your credit score as well.
-Your amount of debt accounts for 30% of credit scoring and lowering your credit card balances will help to improve your credit utilization (how much you’re using of your available credit) and boost your credit score.
+Your amount of debt accounts for 30% of your credit scores, so lowering your credit card balances will help to improve your credit utilization (how much you’re using of your available credit) and boost your credit score.
 Getting your credit card balances down to less than 10% of your credit limits is optimal for your credit score.
 And paying off credit card debt entirely is good for your wallet.